AdhamKhaledDev/zero_day/README.md

-# This is an optional task, it'll enhance your score, don't miss it
+# Vagrant is an optional task, it'll enhance your score, don't miss it
 ## You should know how to install VMs.
 You should assist your friends at your city hub and on slack in this task, hand by hand to get high score.
 * Try to know what is virtualization